- 🇲🇽 Español

 - Planning Your Trip

-After nearly a decade of guiding big-group, no experience necessary trips in the Loreto area (which is mostly about cooking), she decided it was worth the risk to offer something different, and started SKBM.
+After nearly a decade of guiding big-group, no experience necessary trips in the Loreto area (which is mostly about cooking), Ginni decided it was worth the risk to offer something different, and started SKBM in 2007.

-Through the years of guiding in Baja, Ginni has taken great interest in learning about desert plants, marine biology, geology, and the night sky.
+Through the years in Baja, Ginni has taken great interest in learning about desert plants, marine biology, geology, and the night sky.
 She thoroughly enjoys sharing these with people.

-Ginni also founded the Columbia River Kayaking cooperative in Washington, tends Slow Boat Farm in the summer, and organized the annual Lower Columbia Kayak Roundup for 5 years.
-She has traveled to Florida, Maine, Georgia, Chicago, Baltimore, Rhode Island, South Carolina, Michigan, Tasmania, Sydney (Australia), Melbourne, Chile, New Zealand, Wales, and Port Townsend to coach.
-She is certified by the BCU as a 5* Sea Leader, a Level 4 Sea Coach, and a Coach Tutor, and by the ACA as Level 5 Coastal Instructor.
+Ginni also founded the Columbia River Kayaking cooperative in Washington, created Slow Boat Farm on Puget Island in the Columbia River, and organized the annual Lower Columbia Kayak Roundup for 5 years.
+She has traveled to Australia, Chile, New Zealand, Wales, Canada, Tahiti, throughout the US, and of course Mexico to guide and coach.
+She is certified by the British Canoeing as a 5* Advanced Sea Leader, a Sea Leader Course Provider, and a Coach Tutor, and by the ACA as Level 5 Coastal Instructor.

-Lives in the middle of the Baja California Peninsula and splits his time between fishing on the Pacific side and guiding out of Loreto.
-A strong paddler and seasoned leader, he led kayak trips in the Loreto area for 16 years before joining our team.
-Marcos holds his BCU 4-star Sea Leader certification.
+Marcos lives in the middle of the Baja California Peninsula and splits his time between fishing on the Pacific side and guiding out of Loreto.
+A strong paddler and seasoned leader, he led kayak trips in the Loreto area since 1998.
+Marcos holds his British Canoeing 4-star Sea Leader and UKCC Coach Level 1 certifications.
 Friendly, mellow, funny, and resourceful, he has a love for the sea and its creatures.
 A deep knowledge of how to coax food from the sea and a myriad of ways to make it taste delicious are among the many talents he brings to the Sea Kayak Baja Mexico team.

 Marcos is a keen observer and is usually the first to spot whales and changes in the weather.
 His sharp eye and joy in helping people also make him an effective and much-appreciated coach.

-Grew up beside the San Isidro lagoon in the Sierra la Giganta mountains inland from Loreto.
-He interned with Sea Kayak Baja Mexico in 2011 while in university, and has become invaluable to us as a man who can do it all: lead trips, fix kayaks, staff the store, drive shuttles, and charm just about anyone.
-He has his BCU 4-star Sea Leader award, and works with Ivette in the summer to run kids’ kayak programs.
-Ramon has an impish sense of humor and a contagious giggle, and a calm way of noticing everything.
+Ramon grew up beside the San Isidro lagoon in the Sierra la Giganta mountains inland from Loreto.
+He interned with Sea Kayak Baja Mexico in 2011 while in university, and has become invaluable to us as a man who can do it all: lead trips, fix kayaks, drive shuttles, and charm just about anyone.
+He has his British Canoeing 4-star Sea Leader and UKCC Coach Level 1 certifications.
+Ramon has an impish sense of humor, a contagious giggle, and a calm way of noticing everything.

 Ramon is developing cultural tours to his hometown, highlighting the rustic way of life.
 Tortillas are handmade, sugar is boiled from canes and poured into molds that resemble the iconic El Pilon mountain that overlooks the lagoon.
 Ramon is certified as a guide by the Federal Tourist Board known as SECTUR.